git-pixel22/NetPulse-Engine/Readme.md

 - User Authentication: Secure user authentication and authorization using JWT.
 - User Profiles: Profile creation and customization.
 - Subscriptions: System for following channels.
-- Playlists: Create and manage playlists, add or remove videos.
+- Playlists: Create and manage playlists and add or remove videos.
 - Comments and Likes: Engage with videos and posts through comments and likes.
 - Robust API: RESTful API endpoints for all core functionalities.

 # Installation 📀